tsuneko/Manual-AHK-Binds/README.md

 # Manual-AHK-Binds

-My AHK binds for several games
+Since I primarily use ESDF instead of WASD, I need to rebind keys for several games which do not support proper key rebinding.
+I use AutoHotKey for this.